AltynaiFerrum/WeatherApp/README.md

   the user interface that is not destroyed when the application is rotated.
 Easily schedule asynchronous tasks for optimal execution.

-* [Room](https://developer.android.com/jetpack/androidx/releases/room) The Room persistence library
-  provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.

 * [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) An interface
   that automatically responds to lifecycle events.